Author: 2degreesofseparation

 Pretty sure I’m smiling because as I head off on my second lap, Luke Bell is about to finish his second.

 When the Crepe Myrtle tree that we bought when Josh was born started to look like it was going to die a few years ago, I had many conversations with it.
 As if what it somehow needed was a Tony Robbins style inspirational speech and some reassurance….as opposed to more water, and less shade from those gum trees.
-I still have the red ‘Have a Coke and smile’ t-shirt I was wearing the first time I kissed Katie, and take it out of the drawer occasionally to use its talismanic powers to reconnect with the 21 yo who wore it as he embarked on the best part of his life.

 But my guiltiest secret is how much I talk to the cars I’ve owned, as if they were supportive friends.
 I have quite literally sat in every car and thanked it for all that it’s done to help me when it’s come time to sell or trade in.
 Which is, of course, completely insane.
 The car is not choosing to work or not work, it’s not choosing to take me on adventures, it doesn’t see us a team, and it certainly isn’t going to be sad that we’re breaking up.
 It quite literally can’t give a shit.
-But I can…and do.

 All of this is top of mind, because in the next day or so I will be saying goodbye to our Skoda Superb.
 I will say to anyone listening, that this is the best car I’ve ever owned.
 It’s not living and breathing, but it’s been the conduit to so many moments that make living and breathing so great!
 It’s taken us on roadtrips through Tasmania and NSW.
 It’s been up in the snow, and down at the beach in the heat of summer.
 On cold dark nights out taking photos, it’s been the warmth and comfort to return to.
 On family trips to Sandy Point it’s been the TARDIS that can fit more stuff in the boot than should be possible.
 It’s taken us to birthdays, weddings and funerals.
 It’s taught Josh how to drive, and at the end of every mid-winter bike ride, or trail run it has started on cue, played the tunes I wanted to listen to, and its seat warmers have gently warmed our frozen butts.